19.4 C

 Teenage kicks

 Belgian were indebted to a teenager for the three points that catapulted them into the last 16.
 The hero in question was the young Origi, who, at the age of 19 years and 65 days, became the seventh youngest scorer in the history of the competition, having only made his Red Devil debut earlier this month against Sweden.
 Attempting to take stock of his contribution, the Belgian goal hero later said: “I honestly don’t think it’s sunk in yet.
-All I know is it’s a very special moment.”
+All I know is it’s a very special moment.

 Putting it on the line

 If there were a competition at Brazil 2014 for best goalline clearance, then Portugal’s Ricardo Costa’ miracle stop from Michael Bradley’s close-range effort would surely be a strong contender.
 The American had the goal at his mercy early in the second half when he shot from six yards out with Portugal goalkeeper Beto way out of position.
-Costa came to his side’s rescue, however, using his knee to clear the ball and deny the Americans, albeit temporarily.

 Not so lonesome tonight